projectestac/zonaclic/README.md

 - `/web`: Contains several static files served at root level on the web site.

   - `/web/dist/jnlp`: Several JNLP (_Java Launch Network Protocol_) files used to deliver to the final user the main components of JClic (Player, Author and Reports).
 The content of some of this files is dynamically updated based on the query parameters passed to `/app/jnlp` (see below).
+  - `/web/repo`: Web app used to query the main repository of projects.
+See https://clic.xtec.cat/repo for details.
+  - `/web/projects`: Root directory of the projects repository, currently containing only samples used for testing.
   - `/web/mylib`: Static web app that allows users to upload to the server their own JClic projects.
 This app makes use of the services implemented in `/app/db/userlib` (see below).
   - `/web/users`: Sample user space folder.
 This directory will be filled with the JClic projects published by users.